DavidDock/Battleship/README.md

 ## Credits
 ### Learning
 The code used for this project was taught to me by code insitute.
 Code Insitutes project run through 'love sandwiches' helped me greatly with the concepts needed in my project including deploying the site with Heroku and creating a seperate function to validate data.
 Code insitutes scope video for battleship also helped me understand the concept of building the game and the use of classes.

 ### New learning

 To gain a greater understanding I also watched Knowledge Mavens Battleship tutorial videos, [How to Code Battleship in Python](https://www.youtube.com/watch?v=tF1WRCrd_HQ) and [Python Battleship with Object Oriented Programming](https://www.youtube.com/watch?v=alJH_c9t4zw).
-I found it really helped me understand each function required.
-It particularly helped with the method I used to print the board, further learnt on [Stackoverflow](https://stackoverflow.com/questions/4288973/whats-the-difference-between-s-and-d-in-python-string-formatting).
+I found they really helped me understand each function required including the main game loops.
+It particularly helped with the method I used to print the board, further learnt on [Stackoverflow](https://stackoverflow.com/questions/4288973/whats-the-difference-between-s-and-d-in-python-string-formatting), which I then modified to print two boards next to each other.
 I also found [Stackoverflow](https://stackoverflow.com/questions/23623288/print-full-ascii-art) useful for creating my welcome message.
 As per my mentors advice I learnt about best practices on writing Docstrings from [https://www.geeksforgeeks.org/python-docstrings/](https://www.geeksforgeeks.org/python-docstrings/) and implemented this learning into my Docstring writing.

 ## Content and Media